Skip to main content

 Research Interests & Areas

-Dr. Georgia Tsouvala specializes in women's history in the Greco-Roman world, Greek archaeology, Greek literature, and Greek epigraphy.
+Dr. Georgia Tsouvala specializes in women's history in the Greco-Roman world, Greek archaeology, literature, and epigraphy.
 Her current research focuses on the history and literature of Greece in the early Roman Empire, women's history, Plutarch, inscriptions, and Archaic technology.

 Ph D Classics, Summa cum Laude